-See the appendices to review Chapter 64B -8-9.007 FAC regarding the physician's responsibility.
+See the appendices to review Chapter 64B -8-9.007 FAC, Standards of Practice for Medical Doctors, regarding the physician's responsibility.

 REPORTING INCIDENTS TO THE RISK MANAGER

 The State requires that an incident be reported to the licensed healthcare risk manager or the risk manager designee within 3 business days after the occurrence.